jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 If you feel like your growth has stunted and you aren’t making progress in life, it’s probably because you won’t suffer a little, delay gratification, and work to get on something more than a quick distraction from the unpleasantness of hard work.

-You Lack Emotional Discipline
+## You Lack Emotional Discipline

 You aren’t an adult if you can’t control your emotions.

-This is not the same as being emotionless.This is not the same as not expressing your emotions.This is simply not letting your emotions degrade your quality of life.
+This is not the same as being emotionless.
+This is not the same as not expressing your emotions.
+This is simply not letting your emotions degrade your quality of life.

 Sad things happen and you will cry.
-That is natural and good for you.Injustices will happen and they will make you angry.
-This is natural and sensible.What is not sensible is for you to harm yourself or others in response to these emotions.
+That is natural and good for you.
+Injustices will happen and they will make you angry.
+This is natural and sensible.
+What is not sensible is for you to harm yourself or others in response to these emotions.

 This is both immediate and long-term.
 A destructive short-term response to loneliness is to pick someone up for a good time.
 Over the long term, you lose the ability to form meaningful relationships.